20dzhong/raft-consensus/readme.md

 Note: not *true* raft since it's not true parallelism, since it uses gRPC response/request, not streaming, so some parts will be modified

 Note: CAP theorem, which one?
-Cannot account for network partition but does everything else pretty well
+Cannot account for network partition but does everything else pretty well.
+Cannot match log if system comes online after shut off but can tolerate complete failures